-For studies ii. and iii. to v. above, you have identified the test material as either Tetraurea grease 2 or Diurea thickener 8 or Diurea thickener 8 base grease, without further information, including composition of the test substances.
+For studies ii. and iii. to v. above, you have identified the test material as either Tetraurea grease 2 or Diurea thickener 8 or Diurea thickener 8 base grease, without further information, including composition.
 In the absence of composition information on the test materials, the identity of the test materials and their impurities cannot be assessed and you have not demonstrated that the test materials are representative for the Substances tested.